 Experience is entirely subject to the positions available.
 However, due to the constantly changing requirements of Fringe life, if you’re hired as Bar Staff you could easily end up as a Bar Manager by the end of the month if you prove your worth and requirements of the bar change.

-Obviously changing roles isn’t something you should count on, but it’s good to be aware that the Fringe is not a normal place to work.
-Plus, because it’s only a month long some people will definitely quit before the end.
+So many other employees chopped and changed their job roles throughout the month.
+Obviously, changing roles isn’t something you should expect, but it’s good to be aware that the work at the Edinburgh Fringe is not like anywhere else.
+Plus, because it’s only a month-long job, some people will definitely quit before the end of August.

 Would I need to be available for the whole month of August?